Basic Measuring Tips

-Note on Inside Mount: While you can do an inside mount for draperies, outside mount is far more common.
-If you wish to inside mount draperies, please call 800-505-1905 to speak with one of our Design Consultants.
+Note on Inside Mount: While you can do an inside mount for curtains, outside mount is far more common.
+If you wish to inside mount curtains or draperies, please call 800-505-1905 to speak with one of our Design Consultants.

 Step 2: Determine the width you’d like